-- Provides an easy to read update on the current understanding of coronary calcium from the pathologic perspective
+- Provides an easy-to-read update on the current understanding of coronary calcium from a pathologic perspective

-- Offers cutting edge knowledge about the future of coronary calcium screening and authoritative opinions from experts about where the field is heading
+- Offers cutting-edge knowledge on the future of coronary calcium screening and authoritative opinions from experts

 - Delivers relevant information for the evaluation of patients who may have coronary artery disease using coronary calcium as evaluated by CT in risk stratification and treatment